tlienart/www.juliacon.org/2021/committee.md

 ---

-The JuliaCon committee is composed entirely of volunteer organizers and can be reached at [juliacon@julialang.org](mailto:juliacon@julialang.org) with any questions or comments.
+The JuliaCon committee is composed entirely of volunteer organizers and can be reached at \email with any questions or comments.